n00b69/woa-beryllium/guide/dualboot.md

 - Return to the WOA Helper app and press "Quickboot to Windows"

 ### Setup - Windows
-- Navigate to C:\StA_installer_raphael.exe and run it.
-If it doesn't work, make sure that any antivirus software is off, as it will probably not let the app run.
+- Navigate to C:\sta and create a shortcut of `sta.exe` to your desktop.

 ##### Booting to android
   - Run the new shortcut on your desktop as **ADMINISTRATOR**